kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0011 General rulemaking procedures.md

 ### §11.77   Is there any additional information I must include in my petition for designating airspace?

-In petitions asking FAA to establish, amend, or repeal a designation of airspace, including special use airspace, you must include all the information specified by §11.71 and also:
+In petitions asking FAA to establish, amend, or repeal a designation of airspace, including special use airspace, you must include all the information specified by [[Volume 1/B Procedural rules/0011 General rulemaking procedures.md#§11.71   What information must I include in my petition for rulemaking?|§11.71]] and also:

 \(a\) The location and a description of the airspace you want assigned or designated;